msinnes/dom/@packages/msinnes-dom-testing-library/README.md

 There is some limited functionality that can be configured when the render function creates the screen.
 This functionality will be expanded in the next release along with a round of changes to the queries.

 This part of the library is unstable, and documentation will be expanded in an upcoming release.

- ### - About Jest Helpers

- This library currently requires Jest to operate.
-There are a few provided jest matchers, but these will be moved into an additional npm package, or possible multiple helper libraries.
-This library will soon be decoupled from jest, and should be functional in any testing environment.